RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <b>A POEM:</b><br>
 <i>How are these cases for the victims and witnesses lives?
 Never stop talking to your witnesses/other victims (and Your Friends) - if possible.
 <b>When potential witnesses, funds, friends, businesses, are thrown around with 'sides' (there really is no 'side'),</b> it becomes difficult to ever respond to.
 It becomes coercive, including through <i>another actor</i>.
 <br> <i>People with university degrees review.
 Yet, Playbook is from experience and is less known by younger generations accustomed to searching without a solution.
-Without 'real' journalism and no protections for the less-powerful victims, including no due process/oversight protections and lack of access to remedies or Relief for the less-powerful, there's less awareness.</i> This folder Alleges the Playbook of how witnesses and victims are interfered with. --- <i>[Keep Talking to Your Friends and Socializing]</i> ---> Typically, the <s>unconscionable idea, depending on how it's litigated or mistrialed,</s> is to make witnesses and victims turn against each other...
+Without 'real' journalism and no protections for the less-powerful victims, no due process/oversight protections and lack of access to remedies or Relief for the less-powerful, there's less awareness.</i> This folder Alleges the Playbook of how witnesses and victims are interfered with. --- <i>[Keep Talking to Your Friends and Socializing]</i> ---> Typically, the <s>unconscionable idea, depending on how it's litigated or mistrialed,</s> is to make witnesses and victims turn against each other...
 The resources to do this are intensified when it involves public figures and gatekeeping access - and there's <b>Exploitation</b>...
 Meanwhile, a witness/victim may be a stranger, a former friend of the opposition, a low-income person, an ex-staffer from decades ago, a school friend, a model or actress that's been minimized, a former character reference ...
 If they're all intimidated or supposedly 'impeached' then...
 <br> How typically people in the "Arts" can write, all together...</i>

 #### <b><i>These are the Unpleasant Trenches that are supposedly "the Underbelly" of Hollywood. </i></b>